 Pharmacy compounding is the customized preparation of a medicine that is not otherwise commercially available.
 These medications are prescribed by a physician, veterinarian, or other prescribing practitioner, and compounded by a state-licensed pharmacist.
 A growing number of people and animals have unique health needs that off-the-shelf, one-size-fits-all prescription medicines cannot meet.
 For them, customized medications are the only way to better health and are often life-saving.

 Who uses Compounded Medicine?

 Millions of patients have unique health needs that off-the-shelf, manufactured medications cannot meet.
 For these patients, personalized medication solutions – prescribed by licensed practitioners and prepared by trained, licensed pharmacists – are the only way to better health.

 Working with a physician, a compounding pharmacist can meet individual needs of children, adults and animals.
 Whether it’s an allergy to a dye or ingredient, a need for a different strength, or a preference for a different dosage form, compounding pharmacists provide patients with solutions to their medication needs.

 Reasons for compounding:

-- When needed medication are discontinued by or generally unavailable form pharmaceutical companies,
+- When needed medications are discontinued by or generally unavailable from pharmaceutical companies;

 - When the patient is allergic to certain preservatives, dyes or binders in available off-the-shelf medications;

 - When treatment requires tailored dosage strengths for patients with unique needs (for example, an infant);

 - When a pharmacist can combine several medications a patient is taking to increase compliance;

 - When a patient cannot take the medication in its currently available form (tablet, capsule, etc.), a pharmacist can prepare the medication in cream, liquid or other form that the patient can easily take in order to increase adherence; and

 - When medications require flavor additives to make them more palatable for some patients, most often, children.